vcokltfre/bot-tutorial/docs/part5.md

 If you didn't know yet, bot: commands.Bot is known as typehinting, and it gives the IDE you're using (or sometimes discord&#46;py itself) a hint as to what type the argument is.
 You'll see this come in handy later on when we add arguments of certain types to out commands.

 Now we want to add back the commands we had before.
-For the sake of simplicity, we wont add back the hello command, it was a good starting point but in reality commands with static output arent that interesting, so we probably wont use them much more.
+For the sake of simplicity, we wont add back the hello command, it was a good starting point but in reality commands with static output aren't that interesting, so we probably wont use them much more.

 In cogs, commands have their own way of being defined, which is using the comamnds.command() decorator.
 It serves the same function as bot.command(), however it now works in cogs too: